projectcalico/calico/docs/source/api-proposal.rst

       messages that are triggered by such a request from other ENDPOINTCREATED messages.
 Should be ``null`` if this message is not triggered by a "RESYNCSTATE" message.
-   -  *issued*: A unix timestamp with millisecond or better precision corresponding to the time the request was issued.
+   -  *issued*: A Unix timestamp with millisecond or better precision corresponding to the time the request was issued.

 This request is an indication that the plugin or orchestrator has